reactive/data-client/CONTRIBUTING.md

-# Contributing to Rest Hooks
+# Contributing to Reactive Data Client

 ## Code of Conduct